Adventure (1946 film): Plot

 While docked in a South American port city, Mudgin falls off the ship and claims, before dying in Harry's arms, that his soul has been returned to him.
-A wise elderly gentleman, a friend (whose son died in the ship disaster at the film's start), gives Harry a good talking to when Harry complains about his relationship with Emily.
+A wise elderly gentleman, "Old" Ramon Estado (whose descendant, "Young" Ramon Estado, died in the ship disaster at the film's start), gives Harry a good talking to when Harry complains about his relationship with Emily.

 Nine months after his departure, now ready to commit to love and marriage, Harry comes back to San Francisco and finds out from Helen that Emily has long since given up on him and went to her farm to give birth to his child - insisting the baby born in the same bed she was.

 Harry follows and arrives just as Emily goes into labor, so the meeting and reunion are brief - there is just time to give Emily reason to hope in improvements in Harry's character; he shares sad news of Mudgin's death, but it was peaceful and happy because Mudgin says his soul returned and he'd now go to heaven.

-Waiting, Harry paces outdoors with Emily upstairs in labor, until Helen calls him in saying that Emily is fine and that he has a little boy, but there is trouble.

-Harry races upstairs to the room across the bedroom set up to see to the baby.
+Waiting, Harry paces outdoors with Emily upstairs in labor, until Helen calls him in saying that Emily is fine and that he has a little boy.
+Harry goes upstairs to the room across the bedroom set up to see to the baby.
 The child is stillborn, in spite of the efforts of Doctor, nurses and aide and Harry positions himself at the Doctor's side and won't be moved.
-The Doctor finally gives up trying to get the baby to breathe, sadly turning away, but then Harry moves in and crying, calls desperately to the baby to breathe, breathe - for him, for his mother - whatever - but breathe.
-And we have the miracle as the little chest rises and the child's triumphant howl is astoundingly heard.
+The Doctor gives up trying to get the baby to breathe, but then Harry moves in and calls to the baby to breathe, and the baby does so miraculously.

-In the hall, happy tearful Helen hugs Harry as he races back across to Emily's side, thrilled to hear their baby, but she says she is just as moved to have heard Harry and his passion to save the child - finally honest caring sentiment.
-They decide to call the baby Mudgin, after their lost friend, and the film closes as Harry and Emily share a tender kiss, with baby's joyful cries in the background.
+In the hall, Helen hugs Harry as he races back across to Emily's side, thrilled to hear their baby, but she says she is just as moved to have heard Harry and his passion to save the child.
+They decide to call the baby Mudgin, after their lost friend, and the film closes as Harry and Emily share a kiss, with baby's cries in the background.